NorthCoastChurch/IT-Policy/Policy-15-Wireless-Connectivity.md

 **North Coast Church Wi-Fi Network**

 The North Coast Church Wi-Fi network is provided on a best-effort basis, primarily as a convenience to employees and others who may receive permission to access it.
 For employee business use, it is designed to be a supplement to, and not a substitute for, the production wired local area network.
 For non-employees, it is also provided as a convenience, primarily as a way for members to access North Coast Church online products and services.
-Staff may easily demonstrate North Coast Church online products and services to members or prospects.
-Wi-Fi access points, located at the Court Street facilities and in most branch offices, allow for compatible wireless device connectivity.
+Wi-Fi access points, located at North Coast Church campuses and office locations allow for compatible wireless device connectivity.

 Microwaves, cordless telephones, neighboring APs, and other Radio Frequency (RF) devices that operate on the same frequencies as Wi-Fi are known sources of Wi-Fi signal interference.
 Wi-Fi bandwidth is shared by everyone connected to a given Wi-Fi access point (AP).
 As the number of Wi-Fi connections increase, the bandwidth available to each connection decreases and performance deteriorates.
 Therefore, the number and placement of APs in a given building is a considered design decision.
 Due to many variables out of direct North Coast Church control, availability, bandwidth, and access is not guaranteed.

 The North Coast Church Wi-Fi network and connection to the Internet shall be:

-- Secured with a passphrase and encryption, in accordance with current industry practice
+- Secured with a passphrase and encryption or protected by guest isolation technologies, in accordance with current industry practice
   - Passphrases will be of appropriate complexity and changed at appropriate intervals, balancing security practice with the intended convenient business use of the Wi-Fi
 - Physically or logically separate from the North Coast Church production wired local area network (LAN) and its resources
-- Provided as a convenience for the use of North Coast Church employees, their vendors while visiting North Coast Church, the members of North Coast Church, and other visitors with North Coast Church’s express permission via provision of an appropriate passphrase
+- Provided as a convenience for the use of North Coast Church employees, their vendors while visiting North Coast Church, the members of North Coast Church, and other visitors with North Coast Church’s express permission via provision of an appropriate passphrase or acceptance of the terms of use
-- Optionally provided to members and qualifying visitors, by North Coast Church staff, with the provision of an appropriate passphrase and may be accessed only with the agreement to acceptable use policy statements provided online or in a written or verbal format
+- Optionally provided to members and qualifying visitors, by North Coast Church staff, with the provision of an appropriate passphrase or acceptance of the terms of use and may be accessed only with the agreement to acceptable use policy statements provided online or in a written or verbal format
 - Accessed by employees only in accordance with the Acceptable Use policy and its cross-referenced policies seen in Policy 1 in this document
 - Used for access to the North Coast Church production LAN only for business use and with the approved use of a North Coast Church issued virtual private network (VPN) connection